concord-consortium/report-service/query-creator/README.md

 You can find your API Gateway Endpoint URL in the output values displayed after deployment.

+### Adding new configuration parameters to template.yaml

+If you add new parameters to `template.yaml` you will need to run `sam build` before you deploy.
+The process for adding new parameters, and deploying with new parameters set looks like this:

+1. Add your new configuration parameters to `template.yaml`
+2. run `sam build`
+3. `sam deploy --guided --config-env=<staging|production>`.
+You should be prompted for a value of your new parameter.
+4. Running deploy like this will also populate `samconfig.toml` with your values if answer `Y` to the prompt `Save arguments to configuration file?`
+5. Remember to remove sensitive configuration values from `samconfig.toml` before checking in code if you use this approach.

 ## Use the SAM CLI to build and test locally

 ### Setup the credentials